-So, if by the time the we read your bills the next time you had used 1,200 cubic feet of water, the new reading would be 82,910 (81,710 plus 1,200).
-Again, we'd drop the last two numbers and your official reading would be 829.
+So, when we read your bills the next time you have used 1,200 cubic feet of water, the new reading would be 82,910 (81,710 plus 1,200).
+Again, we'd drop the last two numbers, and your official reading would be 829.
 Your bill would be figured by subtracting the old number (817) from the new number (829).
-You would then be billed for 12 units.
+You would then be billed for 12 units

 It's important to note that the large sweep hand is used only for testing purposes.